 Particulate Matter (PM) Chemistry: CAMx includes algorithms for inorganic aqueous chemistry (RADM-AQ), inorganic gas-aerosol partitioning (ISORROPIA or EQSAM), and organic gas-aerosol partitioning and oxidation (SOAP or VBS).
 These algorithms use products from the gas-phase mechanisms for the production of sulfate, nitrate, and condensable organic gases.

-Contributions from oceanic dimethyl sulfide (DMS) and elemental species (Fe, Mg, Mn, Ca, K, Al, Si, Ti) are optionally included.
-CAMx provides two options to represent particle size distribution: a static two-mode coarse/fine (CF) scheme, and an evolving multi-section (CMU) scheme.
-RADM-AQ, ISORROPIA and SOAP can be run with all gas-phase mechanisms, with either CF or CMU aerosol options, with Plume-in-Grid, and with all Probing Tools.
-EQSAM and VBS are compatible with all gas-phase mechanisms but only the CF aerosol option.
+Contributions from oceanic dimethyl sulfide (DMS) and elemental species (Fe, Mg, Mn, Ca, K, AI, Si, Ti) are optionally included.
+CAMx represents the particle mass distribution as two modes, coarse and fine (CF).
+A multi-section size scheme (CMU) may be activated but compatibility with other model components is limited.
+RADM-AQ, ISORROPIA and SOAP can be run with all gas-phase mechanisms, with Plume-in-Grid, and with all Probing Tools.
+EQSAM and VBS are compatible with all gas-phase mechanisms.
 VBS is not currently enabled for Plume-in-Grid, Source Apportionment or Decoupled Direct Method (DDM) Probing Tools; EQSAM is not currently enabled for DDM.